survivejs/webpack-book/manuscript/extending/01_loaders.md

 ## Returning Only Output

 Loaders can be used to output code alone.
-You could have implementation as below:
+You could have an implementation as below:

 **loaders/demo-loader.js**